FARAFENNI GENERAL HOSPITAL

 The Hernia International Organization a multi – European Humanitarian group started partnership with Farafenni General Hospital in 2007 marking the beginning of the organization’s first Hernia Camp in the Gambia.

-The objectives of the 2019 mission were;
+The objective of the 2018 mission were;

 1. Clinical: assigned with the responsibility of screening and booking (including contact details) of all hernias and related cases seen at the clinic.